HumphreyBoaGart/grackle/bin/README.md

 # /bin/

 The `/bin/` directory is where we store all of our executable shell scripts.
+This location is added to your $PATH during the install process, so you can run these files in your terminal without having to prefix them with the whole location.
 If you want to tweak the behavior of Grackle's commands, these are the files you want to edit in your favorite text editor.

 ## Contents